 In the examples, I’ve shown you above we see 3 varying degrees of DevOps going on…

 First, we see a very broad and ambiguous job description that expects everything, including probably the creation of the DevOps transformation plan.

-Finally, we see 2 DevOps jobs description for Microsoft Windows Engineers that are both highly focused and targeting specific skills.
+Finally, we see 2 DevOps jobs description for Microsoft Windows Engineers that are both highly focused and target-specific skills.

-In the final step of this lesson I want you to imagine taking each use case I created above and pass them through these job descriptions.
-Imagine trying to take the list of tools and skills list and build these various use cases.
+In the final step of this lesson, I want you to imagine taking each use case I created above and passing them through these job descriptions.
+Imagine trying to take the list of tools and skills lists and build these various use cases.